 What will an electrician do?

 An electrician will be able to fix a humming fuse box without risking their health and safety.
-Fuse box humming could be dangerously hot to the touch or may be electrified, and could potentially explode or catch alight out-of-the-blue if someone unskilled starts trying to fix them.
+Fuse box humming could be dangerously hot to the touch or may be electrified, and they could potentially explode or catch alight out of the-blue if someone unskilled starts trying to fix them.

-The professional will tighten up the screws in your fuse box and identify the fuse or wiring that is causing the humming noise – it may be vibrating, or may be clearly out-of-place, or show signs of heat-related damage, such as browning.
-They will use specialist tools, such as insulating gloves and insulating tools, to perform the task safely.
+The professional will tighten up the screws in your fuse box and identify the fuse or wiring that is causing the humming noise—it may be vibrating, or it may be clearly out-of-place, or it may show signs of heat-related damage, such as browning.
+To complete the task safely, they will use specialised tools such as insulating gloves and insulating tools.
 They may also disconnect appliances and other electrical items to find out if a circuit is overloaded.

 Still having trouble?

-Don’t attempt to make any changes to your electricals if you are unsure or not confident.
-Some electrical work in the home requires compliance with Part P building control and needs to be done in accordance with BS7671 wiring regulations.
-Don’t forget – electricity is VERY dangerous and can kill you.
+Don’t attempt to make any changes to your electrical system if you are unsure or not confident.
+Some electrical work in the home requires compliance with Part P building control and needs to be done in accordance with BS 7671 wiring regulations.
+Don’t forget: electricity is very dangerous and can kill you.

 Safety